rtang03/fabric-es/README.md

 ## dev-net

 `dev-net` provisions different development networks, based on docker-compose.
 Notice that the upcoming production deployment will be running with k8s.
+For common development scenario, may use `./dn-run.2-db-red-auth.sh`, which is 2-org Fabric setup, with Redis, and auth-server.

 ```shell
 cd dev-net